hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 getA _                                                               = Nothing
 ```

-`Big` and `Little` meas the endianess in the part we need. `Integer` or `Binary` are the type we will give to after we extract the segment.
-The number of bits of the segment depends on the size of segment we need and the type we assign.
-If they type we assign is an `Integer` then the get same number of the size, which is required to be evenly divisible by 8.
+`Big` and `Little` means the endianess in the part we need. `Integer` or `Binary` is the type we will give to after we extract the segment.
+The number of bits of the segment depends on the size of the segment we need and the type we assign.
+If they type we assign is an `Integer` then we get exact the same number of the `size` of bits, which is required to be evenly divisible by 8.
 If it is a `Binary` we want, it will need 8 times the size of bits.